AtomicTessellator/fhi-vibes/docs/Documentation/cli.md

 Commands:
-  md           submit MD simulation from FILE (default: md.in) phonopy      submit a phonopy calculation from FILE (default: phonopy.in) relaxation   submit relaxation from FILE (default: relaxation.in) singlepoint  submit singlepoint calculations from FILE (default: aims.in)
+  md           submit MD simulation from FILE (default: md.in) phono3py     Submit a phono3py calculation for FILE (default: phono3py.in) phonopy      submit a phonopy calculation from FILE (default: phonopy.in) relaxation   submit relaxation from FILE (default: relaxation.in) singlepoint  submit singlepoint calculations from FILE (default: aims.in)